sequoiasnow/blog/posts/2021-04-20-extending-functionality-with-free.md

-However, it's worth noting that the free monad is no different than any other free construction, it allows a functor to act as a Monad and uses the underlying interpretation of the functor to interpret a monadic computation.
+However, it's worth noting that the free monad is no different than any other free construction, it allows a functor to act as a Monad and uses the underlying interpretation of the functor to interpret a monadic computation.gg

 ---